qingquanxia/colorfulthoughts/content/posts/discrete-time.md

 }
 $$

 Note that instead of having a $1/\\sqrt{N}$ in both transforms to make them symmetric, we've placed the entire $N$ term in the inverse transform.
-This makes the transform non-orthonormal.
+This makes the transform non-unitary.
 The reasons for this, however, will become clear in the next article.

 So far we've been using integer values for $n$.
 If we place our domain of $N$ points in the time-domain though, and change variables so $t = \Delta t n$ for some scale factor $\\Delta t$, then our orthonormal functions become $\\{\\frac{1}{\\sqrt{N}} e^{2\\pi i (\\frac{k}{N\Delta t})t}\\}_{k \\in \\{0, \\cdots, N-1\\}}$, so that in the frequency domain our points are spaced $\\frac{1}{N\Delta t}$ apart.